Mayor Durkan not satisfied with Seattle head-tax plan, still at work on deal

 At the council Wednesday morning, homeless-services workers and construction workers took turns testifying for and against the tax proposal.

-Elisabeth James from the group Speak Out Seattle said the city should spend its money more wiselyand warned about the tax driving up grocery prices.
+Members of the group Speak Out Seattle said the city should spend its money more wiselyand warned about the tax driving up grocery prices.

 But outreach worker Chloe Gayle compared homelessness efforts to holding an umbrella against a waterfall.
 More funding is needed, she said.